cult-of-coders/redis-oplog/README.md

 Warning!
 Upsert is prone to race-conditions when it comes to dispatching the changed data.
 This race-condition can rarely happen, and only happens in a very busy collection, however it can happen.
 Therefore if you want 100% consistency of real-time updates, we suggest to avoid it.
+Until we find a way to fix this.

 ## How it works

 ### Sending changes

 This package will allow you to use Redis pub/sub system to trigger changes.
-So what we'll basically have here is a dual-write system.

-We override the mutators from the Collection: `insert`, `update` and `remove` to publish the changes to redis immediately after they have been sent to the database.
+We override the mutators from the Collection: `insert`, `update`, `upsert` and `remove` to publish the changes to redis immediately after they have been sent to the database.

 Let's take an example: